jtankx90/cs50/final project/README.md

 3. **Register**
 Vistors can register an account to gain access to sale items.
 Vistors are required to key in their first and last name, email address, password and also a confirmation password.
 In the password field, a prompt of messages (requirements) is shown for the specification of a strong password.
 Each message will turn green indicating the meeting of that requirement.

-Registered Users
+## Registered Users

-Once visitors have logged onto their account, an addiitional nav item - Sale - will be shown.
+Once visitors have logged onto their account, two addiitional nav items will be shown.

+1. **Sale**
 Items that are on sale will be shown in this page in the format of cards in a deck.
 For each card, similar to the product page, users can click on the more info button that view further information for each of the sale product.

+2. **Account**
-There is also an account option that allows users to change their email address registered with the website.
+There is  an account option that allows users to change their email address registered with the website.

+## Admin Account

+This app has an added administrator functionality, for which the designated admin account can access the backend database without the use of any database software.
+The Admin tab in the nav bar will only be available to the admin account.
+Any attempts for direct access to the pages will be redirectd to the home page.